Skip to main content

 Enemies and Threats

-Apart from humas rhinos don't have any enemies.
-Sometimes Hyenas and wild dogs attack rhinos, but the only dare to do so, if it is a calf, an injured or an old rhino.
+An adult African rhinoceros has no predators.
+Sometimes Hyenas and wild dogs attack them, but they only dare to do so, if it is a calf, an injured or an old rhino.

 Why Are There Rhinos With Cut Horns?